huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/regenie.md

 ::: warning Requirements

 - Conda (miniconda), see our [Conda tutorial](conda) for more details.
-- Conda channels: bioconda, conda-forge
+- Conda channels: conda-forge, bioconda

 :::